Arslan Tash: Gateway reliefs

 In February 2015, in the Syrian city of Raqqa, the Islamic State of Iraq and the Levant (ISIL) publicly ordered the bulldozing of a colossal ancient Assyrian gateway lion sculpture from the 8th century BC.
 Another lion statue was also destroyed.
 Both statues originated from the Arslan Tash archaeological site.
 The destruction was published in the ISIL magazine, Dabiq.

 Ivory items

 The most important discoveries from Arslan Tash were, however, the ivory objects of high artistic quality which today are kept at the Archaeological Museum in Aleppo and in the Louvre.

 Among them is the Arslan Tash ivory inscription that carries the name 'Hazael'; this was part of a bed that may have belonged to the Biblical king Hazael of Aram-Damascus.
 The inscription is known as KAI 232.
+See also Hazael horse frontlet.

 Amulets

 The Arslan Tash amulets are two limestone pieces.
 They were not excavated, rather purchased from an antiquities dealer, so their actual provenance is uncertain.
 The writing on the tablets is in Aramaic script, although the language of the inscriptions is Phoenician.
 The tablets were subject to extensive research over the decades, and they have provided remarkable insights into the society and religion of that period.
 Some scholars questioned the authenticity of these amulets.
-Nevertheless, at this time most scholars believe they're genuine.